cloudfoundry/cf-for-k8s/docs/adrs/002-scaling-interface.md

 Under this alternative we would provide a scale property allowing cf-for-k8s to either be scaled, or not.

-When not set cf-for-k8s deploys with replicas: 1 and small requests/limits.
-When set (small?) cf-for-k8s deploys with replicas: >= 2 and larger requests/limits sufficient to satisfy our first stage scale requirements of 100 AIs
+When not set (local/dev) cf-for-k8s deploys with replicas: 1 and small requests/limits.
+When set (to small) cf-for-k8s deploys with replicas: >= 2 and larger requests/limits sufficient to satisfy our first stage scale requirements of 100 AIs

 This would require a couple of scaling overlays in cf-for-k8s config/.

 #### Pros
 - Simple for the operator, they simply have to provide a value in their cf-values file to obtain a cf-for-k8s deployment that is scaled
 - Shields the operator from the K8s API and overlays until they want to run cf-for-k8s at large scale in which case presumably they should be familiar enough with k8s to allow them to run a large-scale deployments and by implication to write ytt overlays
-- This avoids the mirror API problem as we are adopting a very opinionated configuration interface
+- This avoids the mirror API problem as we are adopting an opinionated configuration interface
-- Uses the YTT toolchain in the way it is recommended to be used
 - Forward compatible;  as K8s API changes cf-for-k8s doesn’t have to expose more and more properties
-- Provide one, probably two scaling overlays that vendors can piggyback on
+- Provides scale overlays that vendors can piggyback on

 #### Cons
-- Do we really know what scale: true means?
-    - Presumably it means HA but we haven’t yet tested/achieved uptime of the control plane, just apps atm.
-Should a deployment be scaled to replicas:2?
-Or replicas:3?
-Does this also require an HA k8s cluster?
-        - We should work with community members to determine appropriate values to satisfy first stage scale requirements
-- We will have to test both of these configurations to some degree
-    - But that could just be overlays "unit tests", at least initially
+- Is a single scale configuration option of `small` even useful on its own?
+- Does providing a scale option leave us open for supporting auto-scaling later on?

 ### Alternative #4 - T-shirt sizes

-Under this alternative we would provide scale properties: none, small and large.
+Under this alternative we would provide scale properties: none, small, medium and large.

 “None” would be in support of the developer edition and would deploy cf-for-k8s with replicas: 1 and small request/limits accordingly .
-When small or large is chosen we would deploy a cf-for-k8s with increasing large replica and resource settings.
+When small...large is chosen we would deploy a cf-for-k8s with increasing large replica and resource settings.

 #### Pros
 - Simple for the operator, they simply have to provide a value in their cf values file to obtain a cf-for-k8s deployment that is scaled to some level
 - Shields the operator from the K8s API and overlays until they want to run cf-for-k8s at large scale in which case presumably they should be familiar enough with k8s to allow them to run large-scale deployments and by implication to write ytt overlays
 - This avoids the mirror API problem as we are adopting an opinionated configuration interface
-- Uses the YTT toolchain in the way it is recommended to be used
 - Forward compatible;  as K8s API changes cf-for-k8s doesn’t have to expose more and more properties
-- Provide one, probably two scaling overlays that vendors can piggyback on
+- Provides scaling overlays that vendors can piggyback on

 #### Cons
-- How do we determine what the scaled options are?
-    - We should work with community members to determine appropriate values for each option that satisfy our first and second stage scale requirements
-- We will have to test all of these configurations to some degree
-    - But that could just be overlays "unit tests", at least initially
+- Do we understand what small, medium and large actually means?
+- Does providing scale options leave us open for supporting auto-scaling later on?

 ## Unknowns

 ## Conclusions
-There is a strong desire to simply not mirror the k8s API through the cf-for-k8s config interface as this is basically what an YTT overlay are for.
-We know from experience that this approach is problematic over time.
-This rules of Alternative #1.
-At the same time there is a strong desire to not expose users to overlays either, unless absolutely necessary.
-This rules out Alternative #2.
+There is a desire to simply not mirror the k8s API through the cf-for-k8s config interface as this is basically what an YTT overlay are for.
+This approach is problematic over time.
+At the same time there is a desire to not expose users to overlays either, unless absolutely necessary.
+But perhaps it is ok for 1.0?

-We therefore believe Alternative #3 or #4 is the best alternative for us for 1.0 release.
-Most of the time the operator is protected from having to write overlays.
-At the same time they provide a scaling overlay for downstream vendors to base their scaling interfaces on.
-We prefer #3 over #4 as our intention, for 1.0, is to support kick-the-tyres and small production deployments only.
+If not then that leaves Alt #3 or #4 and we think we lean towards #3.

+Feedback welcome please.